civol/HDLRuby/README.md

 a signal or an instance.

-### Extending HDLRuby::High
+### Extending HDLRuby
 <a name="extend"></a>

-Like any Ruby classes, the constructs of HDLRuby::High can be dynamically extended.
+Like any Ruby classes, the constructs of HDLRuby can be dynamically extended.
 If it is not recommended to change their internal structure, it is possible to add methods to them for extension.

-#### Extending HDLRuby::High constructs globally
+#### Extending HDLRuby constructs globally

 By gobal extension of hardware constructs we actually mean the classical extension of Ruby classes by monkey patching the corresponding class.
 For